Nimish2910/Embedded-AI-Final/README.md

 ## How to Run

-Check out oure demo video for more reference: https://drive.google.com/file/d/1Xug_YPSUZh4iWq73BJWYfQOhd4KALP3s/view?usp=share_link
+Check out our demo video for more reference: https://drive.google.com/file/d/1Xug_YPSUZh4iWq73BJWYfQOhd4KALP3s/view?usp=share_link

 ### STM32

 1. Flash firmware
 2. Power board
 3. Leave running
 Note: STM's CubeMX was used here.
 You can just add the stm files mentioned in stm firmware section in your CubeMX projects.
 Make sure to enable UART and ADC in the .ioc file.
-You can also use the STM32_Tempsensor_Internal.zip
+You can also use the STM32_Tempsensor_Internal.zip provided in the repo

 ### Raspberry Pi